 Each clinic project is conducted by a team of typically four students over the span of one academic year.
 A faculty advisor works with the team while a liaison from the sponsoring organization provides domain-specific knowledge as necessary.
 The results of the project become the property of the sponsor.

 The concept of clinic was invented at Harvey Mudd College by the engineering department in the early 1960s.
 Since that time, over 1000 clinic projects have been conducted at the college.
-The computer science department observed completion of 14 years of clinic programs in 2008.
+The computer science department has offered the clinic program since 1993.